 "We see the improvement every week when they leave singing group.
 It's almost like they have a little pep in their step.
 We know they're feeling better and their mood is elevated," Stegemöller said.
 "Some of the symptoms that are improving, such as finger tapping and the gait, don't always readily respond to medication, but with singing they're improving."

-This is one of the first studies to look at how singing affects heart rate, and cortisol in people with Parkinson's disease.
+This is one of the first studies to look at how singing affects heart rate, blood pressure and cortisol in people with Parkinson's disease.
 All three levels were reduced, but Stegemöller says with the preliminary data the measures did not reach statistical significance.
 There were no significant differences in happiness or anger after class.
 However, participants were less anxious and sad.

 Why does singing work?